russro/russro.github.io/_portfolio/2023-05_mitogan.md

 Mitochondria are organelles with remarkably complex biophysical structures that have poorly understood mechanical behaviors.
 These subcellular structures have dynamic morphologies that adapt to the many intricate biological processes within the cell.
 They stretch, elongate, shrink, bend, and even "bead" almost as if they were cells themselves!
 I joined Gav Sturm for a rotation project in order to help better understand the remarkable dynamics of mitochondria.

 Gav ultimately wanted to capture a biophysical model of mitochondrial dynamics *in silico*.
 We approached the problem using a data-driven approach.
 In the early stages of the work, Gav researched, developed, and simulated physics-based parametrized models.
-I joined during the next stages of the work where Gav was considering methods for <span class="highlight">learning the distribution of features</span> most relevant for recapitulating dynamics.
-Exploring **generative machine learning** methods seemed the most applicable next steps for learning feature space distributions.
+Naturally, the next step was to identify the latent parameters undderlying the dynamics of mitochondria.
+I joined during the next stages of the work.
+Gav and I brainstormed approaches for <span class="highlight">learning the distribution of features</span> most relevant for recapitulating dynamics, and we deduced that exploring **generative machine learning** methods seemed the most relevant for this application.

 ## Problem: